BelugaWhaleSam/my-nft-code/README.md

 <br />
 ![image](https://user-images.githubusercontent.com/99763743/199169278-3a869b7c-3f3d-4ca0-b702-f6f0390403be.png)
 <br />
 You can only connect your wallet on goerli testnet.
-Also, you can only mint on goerli testnt
+Also, you can only mint on goerli testnet
 <br />
 aws: 120,
 <br />